Aleksandar Trajkovski

-Aleksandar Trajkovski (Александар Трајковски; born 5 September 1992) is a Macedonian professional footballer who last played for Hajduk Split and currently plays for the North Macedonia national team.
+Aleksandar Trajkovski (Александар Трајковски; born 5 September 1992) is a Macedonian professional footballer who plays for Lokomotiva Zagreb and the North Macedonia national team.
 Mainly a forward, he can also play as a winger or an attacking midfielder.

 Club career

 Trajkovski began his career with FK Cementarnica 55.
 In May 2010, he joined Chelsea in a trial, scoring the winning goal against Botafogo at the U-19 Copa Amsterdam tournament which guaranteed Chelsea a place in the semi-finals.

 After a few years with Cementarnica Skopje, he signed for Inter Zaprešić in the summer of 2010.
 Good performances in the second half of the season attracted the interest of Dinamo Zagreb, but Trajkovski said that he was not interested in a possible move.
 At the end of the season, R.S.C.
 Anderlecht was interested in buying Trajkovski, but their offer of a €500,000 transfer fee was rejected.
 He joined the Belgian club Zulte Waregem for the new 2011–12 season after their offer of €1.1m was accepted by Inter Zaprešić.

 In the summer of 2015, he moved to Italian Serie A club Palermo, signing a five-year contract.
 In the same year, he was named "Macedonian footballer of the year".
 Following Palermo's exclusion from the Serie B, he was released together with all other players in July 2019.

 On 7 August 2019, Trajkovski agreed to a four-year contract with La Liga newcomers RCD Mallorca.
 After two seasons at Mallorca, Trajkovski was loaned out to Danish Superliga club AaB on 31 August 2021, for the rest of the season.

 On 30 January 2022, Trajkovski joined Saudi club Al-Fayha on an 18-month contract.
 On 19 May 2022, he won the 2022 King Cup Final with Al-Fayha against Al Hilal.